 Spiritual formation is a passion of mine.
 I enjoy helping people make space in their lives to become more aware of how God is moving around them.
 I focus on the spiritual disciplines of silence, solitude, Sabbath-keeping, meditation on Scripture, listening prayer, and daily examen.
 These practices have been central in the rhythm of my own spiritual journey.

-Five years ago, our seventeen-year-old son had a severe traumatic brain injury playing football and instantly became severely disabled.
-Dealing with suffering, loss, and grief is now deep in my experience, as is experiencing the nearness of God in these circumstances.
+Over a decade ago, our sixteen-year-old son had a severe traumatic brain injury playing football and instantly became severely disabled.
+I have dealt with a lot of loss and grief but have experienced the nearness of God in these circumstances.
 I am available to talk with students and faculty about suffering, loss, and grief; other areas of focus for me are relational issues and emotional development.

 My husband and I have been married for over three decades and are certified instructors for Interpersonal Communication Programs.
 We teach talking, listening, and conflict resolution skills.
 In addition, we support faculty, administrators, and coaches in dealing with relational and marriage issues and help students build good communication patterns in their dating, roommate, and family relationships.

 I speak most often on the topics of leadership, interpersonal communication, personal and emotional development, spiritual formation, prayer, ambiguous loss, suffering, and grief.

 One of the most rewarding experiences in my life has been co-founding the Mamelodi Initiative—an organization focused on improving the lives of residents in a township in South Africa.
 The academic tutoring and the spiritual mentorship that this initiative provides children in a community ravaged by the HIV/AIDS pandemic has changed the trajectory of hundreds of children’s lives, not to mention the lives of every Harvard student, faculty, and administrator who have come with us.